-This French potato salad is not your mom’s potato salad recipe.
+This French potato salad is not at all your mom’s potato salad recipe.
 And we couldn’t be more okay with that.
 As to the potato salad’s exact provenance, we can’t say, as we refer to it as “French potato salad” because the recipe relies on egg yolk, rather than mayo or sour cream, for its enviably creamy consistency.
 That’s really rather reminiscent to us of how the French rely on egg yolk to impart a velvety richness to countless things.
-And, on a separate note, it also sorta reminds us of salade Niçoise, minus the tuna and olives.
-(Although wouldn’t olives be lovely in this?!)
-So go on.
 Try it.
-And then tell us if you feel we got the name right.
+And note, the dressing can come together in a Mason jar thanks to a couple of exuberant shakes to combine ingredients—a terrific chore for that extra person in the kitchen who wants to help but sometimes gets in the way.–Renee Schettler Rossi

 Raw Egg Caution

 As with any recipe that relies on raw eggs, this French potato salad should be avoided by pregnant women, the very young, the elderly, the ill, and those with compromised immune systems.
 Here’s more useful egg safety information.

 French Potato Salad

 - 18 small (1 1/2 to 2 lbs) new potatoes (red, yellow, purple, doesn’t matter)

 - 5 to 9 ounces green beans or haricots verts (depending on how much you like green beans)

 - 1/2 medium red onion diced, or 1/2 bunch scallions (white and green parts), chopped

 - 1/4 to 1 cup chopped dill or to taste

 - 6 to 9 tablespoons red wine vinegar